Lofexidine

 Lofexidine, sold under the brand name Lucemyra among others, is a medication historically used to treat high blood pressure; today, it is more commonly used to help with the physical symptoms of opioid withdrawal.
 It is taken by mouth.
 It is an α_{2A}-adrenergic receptor agonist.
 It was approved for use by the Food and Drug Administration in the United States in 2018, considering it to be a first-in-class medication.

 Medical uses

 In the United States, lofexidine is approved for the "mitigation of withdrawal symptoms to facilitate abrupt discontinuation of opioids in adults," for a treatment duration of 14 days.
 In the United Kingdom, lofexidine is commonly used in conjunction with the opioid receptor antagonist naltrexone in rapid detoxification cases.
-When these two drugs are paired, naltrexone is administered to induce an opioid receptor blockade, sending the subject into immediate withdrawal and accelerating the detoxification process, while lofexidine is given to relieve the symptoms associated with the withdrawal including chills, sweating, stomach cramps, muscle pain, and runny nose.
+When these two drugs are paired, naltrexone is administered to induce an opioid receptor blockade, causing the patient to experience rapid onset of opioid withdrawal and accelerating the detoxification process, while lofexidine is given to relieve the symptoms associated with the withdrawal including chills, sweating, stomach cramps, muscle pain, and runny nose.